drjerk1/oneshot-deepfake/README.md

 Swap faces in the video or images in realtime using only one photo of both people

-## Download weights from here and place them into weights directory, in the same directory where main.py is
+## Download weights from here and place them into weights directory

 https://www.kaggle.com/drjerk/one-shot-deepfake-weights or https://drive.google.com/drive/folders/1Dhudzp0ZvefUWsZv7h6aJk6qCTKnU-nW?usp=sharing